 In short, the main goal for Men’s Health Awareness Month is to inspire men to be more proactive in their healthcare.
 Through this initiative, people attempt to raise awareness about men’s diseases.
 It encourages men to seek preventative screenings and tests for diseases.
 For clarity, some of the things men can do to take better care of themselves are as follows:

-Keep the heart healthy: Men have twice as many heart attacks than women, which means they need to work twice as hard to keep their heart in good shape.
+- Keep the heart healthy: Men have twice as many heart attacks as women, which means they need to work twice as hard to keep their hearts in good shape.

-Watch the weight: Carrying extra weight is hard on men’s heart and it leads to a plethora of other problems.
+- Watch the weight: Carrying extra weight is hard on men’s hearts, and it leads to a plethora of other problems.
 Keeping the weight in a healthy range is vital to a healthy lifestyle.

 During the month of June, everyone can pitch in to remind men how important their health is to the community.
 You can “wear blue” on a designated day in June to show your support.
 Encourage the man in your life to be active by doing something with him that’s fun and involves movement.
 Try to get him involved with a regular program of exercise.
 Find out where the free health screenings and booths will be set up, then take him there.

 In summary, don’t wait until mental health issues or addiction take over your life.
-Take charge this Men’s Health Month by contacting BoardPrep Recovery at 866.796.4720.
+Take charge during this year’s Men’s Health Month by contacting BoardPrep Recovery at 866.796.4720, or contact us online.
 We’ll get you on the road to recovery.